sjbennett123/polarlarp/content/monster_manual/homegrown/bloody_fist_shaman.md

   - Red Tabbard
 movement: Forceful and with purpose.
 Don't slouch or stoop show your might.
 search: You will search players for Magic Items and turn them to the Raid Leaders if martial weapons but keep the Spell Magic Items to use against the players.
 They can reloot them later from your body.
-killing_blow: No (Use Chaos but avoid Death Spells, saving them for Life Spells to keep bloody Fist Alive)
+killing_blow: No (Use Chaos but avoid Death Spells, save them for Life Spells to keep bloody Fist Alive).
+Kidnap when you can if the person is of value.
 makeup:
   - Bloody Fist Makeup  (Red Scales on left side of face and 4 finger mark warpaint on right side of face)

 ---